Tai Ho Wan

 Paifang of Tai Ho Village and metal gate blocking the road in 2021.

 Interchanges between North Lantau Highway and Shun Long Road at Tai Ho Wan.

 Channel at the western end of Tai Ho Wan, connecting the bay to the South China Sea.
 The visible bridges crossing the channel carry Shun Long Road, Cheung Tung Road and the North Lantau Highway.

 Tai Ho Wan or Tai Ho Bay (大蠔灣 (big oyster bay), also 大濠灣 (big inlet bay)) is a bay on the north shore of Lantau Island in the New Territories of Hong Kong.
 It is located west of Siu Ho Wan, and northeast of Tung Chung and Kei Tau Kok.
 The surrounding land was originally planned to be part of the North Lantau New Town scope, but there is a current slowdown in its plans because of the lack in population growth and environmental groups opposed to the next in abeyance.

 Tai Ho was originally a rural area.
 To the northern part there is a shoal extend and to the southern part is the foot of Lin Fa Shan.
 Slopes are covered with grassland and shrub forests.
 There are monsoonal nature of swamps, as well as a stream named Tai Ho Stream which flows into the Tai Ho Bay.

 Villages

-Villages in the area include Pak Mong, Ngau Kwu Long, Tai Ho Village aka.
-Tai Ho Tsuen (大蠔村), Tai Ho New Village aka.
+Villages in the area include Pak Mong, Ngau Kwu Long, Tai Ho Village Tai Ho Tsuen (大蠔村), Tai Ho New Village a.k.a.
 Tai Ho San Tsuen (大蠔新村) and Tin Liu (田寮).
 At the time of the 2011 Census, the population of the area was about 150 persons.

 Pak Mong, Ngau Kwu Long and Tai Ho are recognized villages under the New Territories Small House Policy.
 The three villages historically formed the San Heung (三鄉) community.